ankur-ag/lru/README.md

 # LRU
 ####(least recently used eviction policy)

-* The class should provides 2 public instance methods: put(key, value) and get(key).
+* The implementation provides 2 public instance methods: put(key, value) and get(key).
 * Key and value can be arbitrary objects
 * Get will return nil if there is no such key in the cache.
 * The maximum number of elements in the cache is configurable at instantiation time.